prime-slam/sova/README.md

 - - -
 # Installation

-To use this library you need to download this repository and install necessary dependencies.
+To use this library you need to:
-How to do this:

 1. Download and install Python 3.10 from the [official website](https://www.python.org/downloads/).
 2. Install pip package: